awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-rag-appsync-stepfn-opensearch/README.md

 - [AWS Secrets Manager Pricing](https://aws.amazon.com/secrets-manager/pricing/)

 > **Note**
->You can share the Amazon OpenSearch provisioned cluster between use cases, but this can drive up the number of queries per index and additional charge will apply.
+>You can share the Amazon OpenSearch provisioned cluster between use cases, but this can drive up the number of queries per index and additional charges will apply.

 ## Security